luthfimaajid/create-kuproy/README.md

 **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;6.
 Example Project**

 Last dialog is to decide wether you want to generate with the example project or just the skeleton project.
-> This step will only occur if your choice of project type, database, and CSS framework have the sample available.
 ```
 Example project
 ?
 Do you want to generate example project?
 (Use arrow keys)